 Reclaimed houses are recorded as a component of real estate owned at the outstanding mortgage balance at the date of reclamation if foreclosed or at the fair market value if repurchased.
-During the years ended June 30, 2022 and 2021, Habitat did not reclaim any homes.
+During the years ended June 30, 2023 and 2022, Habitat did reclaim one home during the year ended June 30, 2022 and it was resold during the year ended June 30, 2023.